 Description: This course examines the creation and use of emerging health technologies influencing the provision of quality patient outcomes and health economies.
 Concepts of creativity, innovation, communication, and change will be examined.
 Opportunities for optimizing healthcare systems and leadership will be explored.

 NURS 380 - Special Topics in Nursing

-Description: This course covers emerging topics in nursing.
+(1 to 4 semester hours)Prerequisites: NoneDescription: This course covers emerging topics in nursing.
 It is an in-depth study of a selected specialized area and the content varies by semester.